-The Victoria Child Abuse Prevention and Counselling Centre – Mary Manning Centre and Victoria Child and Youth Advocacy Centre are located on the traditional unceded territories of the Coast Salish peoples on the traditional lands of the Esquimalt and Songhees Nations.
+The Victoria Child Abuse Prevention and Counselling Centre and Victoria and West Shore Child and Youth Advocacy Centre are located on the traditional unceded territories of the Coast Salish peoples on the traditional lands of the Esquimalt and Songhees Nations.

 Our team works and provides services across the Greater Victoria Area, including Pauquachin, Tsawout, Tsartlip, Malahat, Scia’new, T’Souke, Esquimalt, and Songhees territories.
 Our team acknowledges the land and traditional territories of these nations.
 It is our honour to work and provide support on the land of the Coast Salish, Lekwungen, Nuu-chah-nulth, and Diitidaht peoples.

-We strive to be a welcoming and respectful environment for all individuals and families.
+We strive to be a welcoming and respectful environment for all individuals, families, and caregivers.
 We work towards removing barriers to services and providing support that is appropriate and respectful of diversity.
-Our centres provide services to all children, youth, and families who have been impacted by abuse, trauma, or violence inclusive of individuals of all diverse abilities, bodies, races, ethnicities, cultures, genders, sexualities, orientations, identities, religions, and spiritualties.
+Our Centres provide services to all children, youth, and families who have been impacted by abuse, trauma, or violence inclusive of individuals of all diverse abilities, bodies, races, ethnicities, cultures, genders, sexualities, orientations, identities, religions, and spiritualties.

 VCAPCC is the primary provider of therapy and victim services for children and youth in Greater Victoria who experienced abuse.
 The Centre is Victoria's only non-profit agency dedicated to the treatment and support of child victims of abuse, and the prevention of child abuse in all forms.
-The Centre provides support to approximately 200 children each year suffering from abuse and family members affected by abuse.
-Staff work with families, schools, police and professionals in family services, child protection, special needs and other services to ensure a coordinated, holistic approach to supporting children and families.
-Agency services are accessible, and accommodate the needs of children and parents with disabilities.
+The Centre provides support to more than 400 children and youth each year who have experienced or been affected by abuse.
+Staff work with schools, police and professionals in family services, child protection, special needs and other services to ensure a coordinated, holistic approach to supporting children and families.
+Agency services are accessible, inclusive, equitable, culturally safe, and consider the accommodation of diverse needs.

 Child abuse hurts the child, the family and society.
 It is not just an individual problem, but a family and social problem.
 Society, including each community, has an obligation to respond to the problem of child abuse.
 The Child Abuse Prevention and Counselling Society of Greater Victoria is a non profit organization providing a response in our community.